 The “business” aspects of pursuing a career in the arts are discussed both in and out of class, and our senior Career Preparation seminar course help students prepare for their initial career move after graduation.
-We discuss important topics such as resumes, head-shots, websites, demos, finding an agent, joining the unions, etc.
+We discuss important topics such as resumes, head-shots, self-taping submissions for auditions, digital portfolios and audition sites, websites, demos, finding an agent, joining the unions, etc.

 While the UM faculty encourages your artistic development, we also help define your post-college career goals and plan the start of your career.
 Our Full-Time Theatre Faculty members have worked around the country, and often provide career advice to theatre alums long after graduation.
 Theatre Majors leave UM with a plan and have the necessary training and skills needed to pursue their dreams.

 We also bring in several Guest Artists from New York, Los Angeles and regional markets each year to teach workshops with UM theatre students, and also discuss various aspects of pursuing a professional career in theatre, film or TV.

 Senior BFA major Nate Blakley works with guest artist Desi Oakley at our fall 2020 Pop/Rock Master Class.

 Recent workshops have included the following artists and wide variety of topics; our guests at UM Theatre are highly experienced professionals with impressive credits in their respective areas.

 *Krystina Alabado (“Gretchen Weiners” in MEAN GIRLS on Broadway) and Desi Oakley (“Jenna” in WAITRESS, National Tour and London; “Roxie” in CHICAGO on Broadway) worked with UM BFA Musical Theatre students through a Zoom workshop exploring pop/rock song cuts and techniques for musical theatre auditions.